Kendall Jenner Goes Out With A$AP Rocky, Entered Same Hotel In Milan

 — Kendall Updates (@knjdaily) February 21, 2017

 Meanwhile, her rumored boyfriend A$AP Rocky matched the 21-year-old’s outfit choices.
 With his hair in dreadlocks, the rapper chose a long tan overcoat, cream trousers, and white rubber shoes.
-He wore gray pullover underneath the coat.
+He wore a gray pullover underneath the coat.
 Rocky kept his rapper image intact by accessorizing himself with eye-catching jewelry from a heavy golden necklace chain to a million-dollar ring.
 He also carried a Fendi bag with him while his beau carried a red leather wallet and phone on one hand.

 They had been spotted getting cozy for the nth time

-Last month, they were spotted getting cozy in a bar in Paris after Kendall walk for fashion bosses during the Paris Haute Couture Fashion week.
+Last month, they were spotted getting cozy in a bar in Paris after Kendall walked for fashion bosses during the Paris Haute Couture Fashion week.
 The duo had been tight-lipped on their relationship status, not even giving hints during interviews.
 However, they had not been too keen when going out on dates and enjoying each other’s company.

 According to Us Weekly, the rumors started way back in June 2016.
 An inside source told the site, “It’s a fling.
 It’s not serious.
 He thinks Kendall’s hot as hell.
 He’s just having fun.
 They’re both major players.
 They have lots to talk about!”